FitAdam/Tesla-Blog/README.md

 ## Usage

 The user can create account and add posts.
+The front website shows the links for the merchendise on Amazon.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.